The 2023 D&D Beginner's Complete Guide to the 5e Fighter Class

 Other Gear

 Adventuring ain't all spells and swords... you gotta eat and sleep!
-That is where equipment comes in, and the fighter can choose between a dungeoneer's pack and explorer's pack.
+That is where equipment comes in, and the fighter can choose between a dungeoneer's pack and an explorer's pack.
 Both will help with surviving the wilds, but which one is best?

 Honestly... they are both kinda the same.
-But you'll want to pick up other tool kits and packs as you adventure.
+But you'll want o pick up other tool kits and packs as you adventure.
 Ask your DM about what you have to do to learn to use a herbalist kit to make potions, or thieves tools to pick locks!

-Fighter Multiclassing Options
+DnD Fighter Multiclassing Options

 Multiclassing is when your character is both a fighter and another class.
 It allows you to combine the benefits of both classes.
 However, multiclassing requires specific ability scores, so make sure your fighter meets those requirements before branching out.
 For instance, if you are planning on multiclassing into a caster class, it may be necessary to increase your Intelligence or Wisdom score to use spells effectively.
 You will probably need to explain in your backstory why your character is a multiclass.